IPVanish Review: Quick Expert Summary

 Next, my colleague connected to a server in Germany, where he experienced a 21% loss.
 He experienced minimal speed loss — websites loaded in 2-3 seconds, it took 25 minutes to download a 20 GB file (which is pretty fast), and he didn’t report any freezing or call drops during a VoIP call with a friend in the UK.

 Overall, IPVanish offers very fast speeds on local servers and decent speeds on distant servers, but it took up to 30 seconds to connect to a server.
-On distant servers in the US and Japan, my streaming speeds slowed down noticeably while watching 4K videos and there was a delay for websites to load.
+On distant servers in the US and Japan, my speeds slowed down noticeably and there was a delay for websites to load.
 But I had fast speeds for torrenting, gaming, and VoIP calls across all servers.

-IPVanish has 1,900+ servers in 50+ countries and 75+ locations.
-Many top VPNs have a larger server network — ExpressVPN has 3,000+ servers in 90+ countries and CyberGhost VPN has 7,400+ servers in 90+ countries, but IPVanish’s servers are spread throughout most of the world, allowing most users to find nearby servers to get good speeds.
+IPVanish has 2,400+ servers in 97 countries and 75+ locations.
+Many top VPNs have a larger server network — ExpressVPN and CyberGhost VPN both have servers in 100+ countries, for example.
+But IPVanish’s servers are spread throughout most of the world, allowing most users to find nearby servers to get good speeds.

 I love that IPVanish is one of the few VPNs that displays both the ping (how long an internet signal takes to travel from your device to the VPN server) and the server load percentage (how many active users are connected to the VPN server) to help users find fast servers.

-IPVanish claims that it has 40,000 IP addresses, which should make it easier to access streaming sites and avoid reCAPTCHAs (a test websites use to determine if a visitor is a real user or a bot).
-But in my tests, I was unable to access popular streaming sites, and I often encountered reCAPTCHAs.
+IPVanish claims that it has 40,000 IP addresses, which should make it easier to avoid reCAPTCHAs (a test websites use to determine if a visitor is a real user or a bot).
+But in my tests, I still often encountered reCAPTCHAs.

 And IPVanish doesn’t offer dedicated IPs, which are IP addresses that are only assigned to you.
 Private Internet Access and CyberGhost VPN charge a small additional price for dedicated IPs, but PrivateVPN offers them for free.